 From the Sage Perspective, the last thing we just recently did with Electroneek was that we built an RPA bot that helped quickly, easily and effectively onboard the clients’ chart of accounts.
-So it will not just bring in the chart of accounts, it will actually clean up the default charts of accounts that usually come with those new companies’ systems and then it will just bring in a new natural chart of accounts from a new client.
-Typically, if you do that manually it can take quite a long time, like several hours.
+So it will not just bring in the chart of accounts, it will clean up the default charts of accounts that usually come with those new companies’ systems and then it will bring in a new natural chart of accounts from a new client.
+Typically, if you do that manually it can take quite a long time, about several hours.
 With bots it takes several minutes.
 So that in itself is a very simple use case that we worked on.

 Also, there are inventory items processing.
 These are things that can be easily plugged in to your system incorrectly and then you’re going to have issues, where sometimes you are not even able to delete that information, which just forms the messiest datasets.
 We are working on several different, more sophisticated use cases that will let everyone know about within our Advisory Council for Sage business cloud accounting.

 How do you usually explain the benefits of automating the accounting process to business owners?
 What doubts and concerns do you face most often?